 - Really great build quality

 - It is very tall

-A key feature of this bike is that its frame is light-weight aluminum.
+A key feature of this one is that its frame is light-weight aluminum.
 It uses a long wheelbase that helps keep the riding sturdy and balanced.
 It is set for an upright riding position.
 It has low-profile balloon tires that can tackle various environments.

-This bike uses narrow, child-sized cranks.
+It uses narrow, child-sized cranks.
 These are designed to be better suited for the ergonomics of a child’s body.
 The gearing ratio is suitable for all riding and practicalities.
 There are front and rear hand V-Brakes and it has a freewheel component.

 Cost and Value